-Hall/Community Postings Needed Hall/Community Postings Needed
+Hall/ Community Postings Needed Hall/ Community Postings Needed

-Cayuga 18 Riggs 8
+Cayuga 18 Onondaga 21

-Funnelle 9 Scales 8
+Funnelle 9 Riggs 8

+Hart 17 Scales 8

-Hart 9 Seneca 21
+Johnson 9 Seneca 21

-Johnson 5 Sheldon (closed) 2

-Mackin (Lonis/Moreland) (closed) 9 The Village 2

-Oneida (closed) 18 Waterbury 9
+Oneida 18 Waterbury 9

-Onondaga 20

-^{}flyers must be separated and labeled per hall.
+\flyers must be separated and labeled per hall.

 - 2. Postings should be no larger than 11" x 17". - 3.
 All information on postings must conform with College Policies and be consistent with the programmatic objectives of Residence Life and Housing. - 4.
-Posting will be done by building staff assigned that responsibility, not representatives of the posting organization.

-Postings will be displayed as soon as reasonable, but no later than 24 hours after receipt of the material and removed and destroyed after the date of the event.
+Posting will be done by building staff assigned that responsibility, not the representatives of the posting organization. - 5.
+Postings will be displayed as soon as reasonable, and removed and destroyed after the date of the event.